-RECOMMENDATIONS 1 Introduction This chapter deals with the recommendations elaborated on the basis of the overarching analysis (Chapter 7) and the country reports for Germany, Poland, Spain, and the Netherlands.
-Since the research focuses on the coherent, efficient, and effective application of several instruments of judicial cooperation and their interplay, recommendations will not concern the application of a single instrument when no issues of coherence, efficiency and effectiveness in relation to other instruments are at stake.1 The recommendations will be grouped according to the thematic structure of the overarching analysis.2 Although it is intended that the recommendations can be interpreted and understood as a single document, the supporting argumentation is found in the overarching analysis.
-Each recommendation refers to the relevant part of the overarching analysis.
+MR2.0 RECOMMENDATIONS 1 Introduction This chapter deals with the recommendations elaborated on the basis of the Overarching Analysis and the country reports for Germany, the Netherlands, Poland, and Spain.
+The research focuses on the coherent, efficient, and effective application of several instruments of judicial cooperation and their interplay and will therefore emphasise their interconnectedness.
+Recommendations will address the application of a single instrument when issues of coherence, efficiency and effectiveness in relation to other instruments are at stake.
+The recommendations will be grouped according to the thematic structure of the Overarching Analysis.
+Although it is intended that the recommendations can be interpreted and understood as a single document, the supporting argumentation is found in the Overarching Analysis.
+Each recommendation refers to the relevant part of the Overarching Analysis.
 The recommendations indicate to whom they are addressed (EU/European legislator, national legislator, competent authorities, etc.).
 Lastly, recommendations directed at one or more participating Member States may also be relevant for Member States that are not part of this project, depending on the circumstances.
 As a general guideline, Member States not directly involved in the project are encouraged to review these recommendations and evaluate their applicability to their own context.
-2 The EU/European legal framework3 Lisbonisation With regard to the EU/European legal framework, two general issues require reconsidering the current legal set-up.
-One problem is the fact that the authorities of Member States sometimes 1 For the latter kind of recommendations see e.g. with regard to the EAW: Improveaw, Annex I. 2 See OA, para.
+2 The EU/European legal framework Lisbonisation With regard to the EU/European legal framework, two general issues require reconsidering the current legal set-up.
+One problem is the fact that the authorities of Member States sometimes have different interpretations of the legislation on the European level.
+The second issue lies in &lt;sup>1 For the latter kind of recommendations see e.g. with regard to the EAW: Improveaw, Annex I. &lt;sup>2 See OA, para.
 7.1.3.